 The market has all the facilities available and there are lots of convenience stores along with medicine shops as well should you encounter any health problems on the way.

 The evening can be spent around in the MG Market.
 The market has a huge alley with a paved stone pathway which gives the feel of a European architecture.
-It is stuffed with variety of gift shops, handicrafts stores, souvenirs, electronics store, woollens and leather.
-Be prepared to spend some money as things are a little costly here.
+The MG market is stuffed with variety of gift shops, handicrafts stores, souvenirs, electronics store, woolens and leather.
+Be ready to spend some money as things are a little costly here.

 The second day can be started by visiting the Flower Exhibition Centre.
 Come February and this place will be full of flower enthusiasts from across the globe.
 The flower exhibition centre displays some of the rarest and beautiful varieties of Orchids and that forms a prime attraction for the visitors.
 The park outside is splendidly landscaped with patios and walkways.